matthost/lifespan/README.md

 ### Diet

-I aspire towards a completely whole food plant based (WFPB) diet.
+A whole food plant based (WFPB) diet.
 This is the best diet for preventing and reversing the most common age related diseases in humans such as heart disease, stroke and cancer.
 For examples, Bryan Johnson's [Blueprint](https://protocol.bryanjohnson.com/#step-1-meal-prep) and Greger's [Daily Dozen](https://nutritionfacts.app.box.com/s/u4fsn7upyurc85tckg5p163xrvif297p/file/1051382381632) would both be great targets.
 I actually eat a vegan, mostly WFPB diet.

 TODO: Add research around why this is best.

-Caloric restriction is shown to increase lifespan significantly in model animals.
-Fasting or intermittent fasting may have similar beneficial effects.
-TODO: Add evidence.
+Caloric restriction and fasting are also shown to increase lifespan across animal models.

 ### Exercise